 I think it's wise to attempt to hear from locals and recent visitors, but I don't think you need to worry unnecessarily.
 Sounds like a great opportunity.

 I have travelled to Elazig several times as we have family there (we live in the U.K.).

 Elazig is probably one of the safest places I've been to in turkey.
 People are friendly and respectful.
 It is extremely far from the Syrian border so you would not have any issues with this.

 I would not be worried about travelling to Elazig at all.
-It's a lovely city and province. over 1 year agoAnswered by Kat via Travellr.com
+It's a lovely city and province. almost 2 years agoAnswered by Kat via Travellr.com